 1. Peacock Lake Park

-Then, following the tour of the park, one can witness a tiger show or go directly to visit an old Dai village.
+Next, following the park’s route, you can witness a tiger show or go directly to visit an ancient Dai village.
 The village, transformed into a museum, still retains the charm it would have had years ago.
-If you dare, apart from visiting their cabins, you can also dance with the locals in a traditional dance.
+If you’re brave enough, in addition to touring the huts, you can also dance a traditional dance with the locals.

 Finally, there is a large fountain to commemorate the Dai New Year’s festival, which is usually held between 12 and 17 April.
 It marks the beginning of the new solar year, which ends the dry season and begins the wet season.